huckbit/webpack-js-css/README.md

 # Webpack ES6 and Sass compiler
-Use this config as a starter point to compile Javascript ES6 and Sass using webpack
+Use this config as a starter point to compile Javascript ES6 and Sass using webpack.
+Webpack compile sass in a separate css file with `Autoprefixer`.

-# SASS Compiler
-Webpack compile sass in a separate css file and use `Autoprefixer`

 ### First steps
 Dependencies installation: